Why we lost Edo to PDP, by APC chieftains

 Imo State Governor, Senator Hope Uzodimma, has distanced himself from a report trending in the social media that he rejected the result of the Edo governorship election.

-The Imo State government urged members of the public to regard as fake, a press release on Edo governorship election credited to the Chief Press Secretary to Imo state governor, Oguwike Nwachukwu and circulated on social media.
+The Imo State government urged members of the public to regard as fake, a press release on the Edo governorship election credited to the Chief Press Secretary to Imo state governor, Oguwike Nwachukwu, and circulated on social media.

 “Their insinuation also includes that the governor said that the entire process was marred by irregularities from INEC officials who, they claimed, sabotaged the system.